learnedNothing/WordPress-Projects/README.md

 # WordPress-Projects
 This repository showcases some of my recent WordPress projects, focusing on converting Figma designs into fully functional WordPress websites.

-# WordPress Projects

-Hey there!
-I'm Talha, a skilled WordPress developer with over 8 years of experience converting Figma designs into responsive, fully-functional WordPress websites.

 ## About Me
 I specialize in:
 - **WordPress Development:** Building and customizing themes, plugins, and custom post types.